 To be fair, concrete — like natural stone — breaks down over time, but weaker aggregate or sand can break down faster.

 Even if you know the difference when comparing quartz sand and limestone sand, what we’ve found is that a realistic “look” is created by a combination of all the ingredients used in a concrete overlay mix.
 Once the sand is mixed with the concrete ingredients, you don’t see the sand as anything more than part of the mix.
 It’s not discernible once it has been immersed, coated and covered with the gray or white portland cement and additive mixture in the dry concrete overlay mix.

 Sand plays a minor part in the overall realistic look.
-The other factors that add to the realism are the type of polymer or acrylic used in the mix, the sealers, pigments, dyes, integral colors and skill level.
+The other factors that add to the realism are either the type of polymer or acrylic used in the mix.
+Other factors are the sealers, pigments, dyes, integral colors and also skill level.

 You must factor in the skill of the applying contractor because a skilled contractor can make almost any mix look good, while an unskilled contractor can ruin the look of even the best mix.
 There are many factors that contribute to a realistic look.
 Sand is a main contributing factor for strength and form.

 Which sand is used most often?